Contesting / challenge an executor of a will

-Should you suspect that the executor of a loved one’s will is failing to fulfil their responsibilities, you have the option to take action against them.
+Should you suspect that the executor or administrator of a loved one’s will is failing to fulfil their responsibilities, you have the option to take action against them.
 Their obligations involve gathering the assets of the deceased and allocating them as outlined in the will.

 What is challenging an executor of will?

 Challenging an executor of a will involves contesting the actions or decisions made by the person responsible for administering a deceased person’s estate.
-This can be done if there are concerns about their competence, misconduct, or failure to fulfil
+This can be done if there are concerns about their competence, misconduct, or failure to fulfil terms of a Will

 What are the responsibilities of an executor of a will?

 - Gathering and managing assets: You are responsible for identifying and collecting all the assets of the deceased person, such as bank accounts, investments, real estate, and personal belongings.
 You must also ensure that these assets are properly managed and protected during the probate process.
+You may need an official Grant of Probate to do this.

 - Paying debts and taxes: You are responsible for identifying and paying off any outstanding debts or taxes owed by the deceased person, from the estate.
 This may involve working with creditors, filing tax returns, and settling any outstanding financial obligations.